 - Casper: 100-120 minute online, open-response situational judgment test (is required to apply).

 - The early interview deadline is July 15

 - January 15th is the CASPA program application submission deadline for the June matriculation date.

 - It is the applicant's responsibility to ensure their application is processed and verified by CASPA in time to meet the Program deadline.
 The application status check, provided to applicants as part of the CASPA service, should be monitored throughout the application process.
 CASPA will not verify incomplete applications.
 Please see the CASPA Admissions Code of Cooperation for more information.

 Requirements for CASPA application:

 - All official transcripts from each college or university attended must be mailed directly to CASPA, P.O.
 Box 9108, Watertown, MA 02471

 - Official Graduate Record Examination (GRE) general test (verbal and quantitative) must be submitted under school code 0937.
-There is no minimum score requirement however applicants should review GRE averages of the accepted MC PA program students n order to be competitive.
+Analytical writing is not required but highly recommended.
 The MCAT may be used as a substitute for the GRE test.
 PACAT is not required but will be considered.

-- Demonstrate work ethic, leadership, and extracurricular components by detailing exposure to and/or work within the health care system (paid and unpaid) as well as other work, research and/or volunteer experiences you have obtained.
-While direct patient care experience or health care hours are not a requirement for the program, the admissions committee strongly recommends obtaining some type of exposure prior to or during the application process.
+- Demonstrate work ethic, leadership, and extracurricular components by detailing exposure to and/or work within a health care system (paid or unpaid) as well as other outside employment, research, and/or volunteer or community outreach enrichment you have obtained.
+While direct patient care experience or health care hours are not a requirement for the Program, the Admissions Committee strongly recommends obtaining some type of exposure prior to or during the application process.
 Points will be awarded during the application review.